kennyfrc/cami.js/docs/api/observable_store.md

 Creates a slice of the store with its own state and actions, namespaced to avoid conflicts.

 **Kind**: global function
-**Returns**: <code>Object</code> - - An object containing the action methods for the slice, including getState, actions, and subscribe methods.
+**Returns**: <code>Object</code> - - An object containing the action methods for the slice, including getState, actions, queries, mutations, and subscribe methods.

 | Param | Type | Description |
 | --- | --- | --- |